abevoelker/blog/source/_posts/2012-07-08-final-ode-to-openedge-abl-part-1-a-ruby-adapter-is-born.markdown

 2. Open a new terminal window and prepare to install a JRuby interpreter.
 Type `rvm requirements` and find the section "For JRuby, install the following:" and install all packages required.
-When that is finished, type `rvm install jruby-1.6.5.1`, which will download and install a JRuby interpreter.
-That is a little older version of JRuby, but one that I have been testing with and I know works.
-I might update this later if a newer version of JRuby also works.
+When that is finished, type `rvm install jruby-1.6.7`, which will download and install a JRuby interpreter.
+That isn't the newest version of JRuby, but one that I have been testing with and I know works.
-3. Create a directory for our test
+3. Create a gemset for containing the gems that we are going to install.
+Type `rvm use --create jruby-1.6.7@openedge-ruby`.
+This will also switch you into the new interpreter and gemset.

+## Getting teh codez

+I created a little snippet that bootstraps the DataMapper model definitions needed for the example queries below.
+There's also a Gemfile for installing some gems needed to get up and running.

+Get the code by cloning the git repo:

+    git clone git://gist.github.com/3073736.git dm-example
+    cd dm-example

+Make sure you are using the rvm gemset we created, and install the gems in the Gemfile using bundler:

+    rvm use jruby-1.6.7@openedge-ruby
+    gem install bundler
+    bundle install

+### Set the database parameters for example snippet

+Almost ready to run some code... modify the `DataMapper.setup` line in `example.rb` to have the parameter values of where your database is running.
+It should take the form of

+    openedge://user:password@host:port/databasename

 ## Running the code

+### Read it first

 Before running the `example.rb` code, it makes sense to take a look at it first and see what it is doing.
 Here is the code: